-- 6.5 If a race is suspended under Article 41, and cannot be resumed, no points will be awarded if the leader has completed less than two laps, half points will be awarded if the leader has completed more than two laps but less than 75% of the original race distance and full points will be awarded if the leader has completed for the leader has completed 75% or more of the original race distance. - 6.6 The drivers finishing first, second and third in the Championship must be present at the annual FIA Prize Giving ceremony.
+- 6.5 If a race is suspended under Article 41, and cannot be resumed, no points will be awarded if the leader has completed less than two laps, half points will be awarded if the leader has completed more than two laps but less than 75% of the original race distance and full points will be awarded if the leader has completed 75% or more of the original race distance. - 6.6 The drivers finishing first, second and third in the Championship must be present at the annual FIA Prize Giving ceremony.